-Why does Steve appear in my server logs?
+Why does Steve Bot appear in my server logs?

 Shareaholic powers content distribution, discovery and sharing of web content for over 450 million people each month.
-Part of how this works involves the temporary display of images or details related to the web content, such as the title and excerpt for the page.
-Our system retrieves this information for pages included in the Shareaholic content index.
+Part of how this works involves the temporary display of images or details related to the web content, such as the title, thumbnail and excerpt for the web page.
+Steve Bot is a web bot that scrapes the HTML of a web page to gather, cache and display this information.

-Steve is Shareaholic's web crawling bot (sometimes also called a "spider").
-Crawling is the process by which Steve discovers new and updated pages to be added to the Shareaholic content index.
-Steve's crawl process begins with a list of URLs, generated from previous crawl processes and augmented with Sitemap data provided by webmasters.
-New pages, changes to existing pages, and dead links are noted and used to update the Shareaholic content index.
+Steve's process begins with a list of URLs, augmented with Sitemap data, both of which are provided by the site.
+New pages, changes to existing pages, and dead links are noted and used to update the data cached in the Shareaholic Content Index for a given site.

 How does Steve identify itself?